The Nichols Humanitarian Fund

 About the Nichols Humanitarian Fund

 The Nichols Humanitarian Fund was established in 2006 by the E.C. and Lucile Hamby Nichols Trust, and by Edward C. Nichols, Jr. (JD ’70) and his wife, Janice Nichols.
 The Fund is a companion scholarship fund to the Nichols-Chancellor’s Medal, and encourages Vanderbilt students to become better citizens of the world and to broaden their thinking by volunteering for humanitarian efforts.
-The Fund enables students to volunteer for local, domestic, or international humanitarian service opportunities by making support available for educational, travel, and living expenses during their time of service.The fund awards scholarships based on merit and need to Vanderbilt students to pay the expenses of their humanitarian activities.
+The Fund enables students to volunteer for domestic or international humanitarian service opportunities by making support available for educational, travel, and living expenses during their time of service.The fund distributes awards based on merit and need to Vanderbilt students to pay the expenses of their humanitarian activities.

 Students are encouraged to develop their own service opportunities in communities where they can work to address an area of need.
 In past years, students have served in communities all over the world, including Australia, Cambodia, Costa Rica, New Orleans, and India.
 Funding can also be used to participate in established Vanderbilt offerings, including: